influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/https_setup.md

 * **Self-signed certificates**

     Self-signed certificates are _not_ signed by a trusted, third-party CA.
-    Unlike CA-signed certificates, self-signed certificates only provide cryptographic security to HTTPS requests.
-    They do not allow clients to verify the identity of the InfluxDB server.
+    Self-signed certificates provide cryptographic security to HTTPS requests but don't allow clients to verify the identity of the InfluxDB server.
-    With this certificate option, every InfluxDB instance requires a unique self-signed certificate.
+    With this kind of certificate, every InfluxDB instance requires a unique self-signed certificate.
     You can generate a self-signed certificate on your own machine.

 <!-- InfluxDB supports certificates composed of a private key file (`.key`) and a signed certificate file (`.crt`) file pair, -->